PsichiX/quantized-density-fields/README.md

 # Concept
 QDF does not exists in any space - it IS the space, it defines it, it describes it so there are no space coordinates and it is your responsibility to deliver it.
-In future releases this crate will have module for projecting QDF into Euclidean space and will have a satelite crate to easlyy traverse and visualize space.
+In future releases this crate will have module for projecting QDF onto Euclidean space and will have a satelite crate to easly traverse and visualize space.

 To sample specified region you have to know some space ID and gather the rest of information based on it neighbors spaces.